Oligonucleotide selective detection by levitated optomechanics

-Metal ions are vital in living organisms, for example they are important in the regulation of processes \cite{Grazul2009} and as cofactors of DNAzymes \cite{Torabi2015}.
-However the process of DNA adsorption onto the surface of nanoparticles remains rarely studied \cite{Meng2018}.
-One paper examined methods to functionalize SiNPs with short fluorescein-tagged DNA strands using different metal ions as binding agents \cite{Huang2022}.
-They found that Zn$^{2+}$ ions from a ZnCl$_2$ solution at a concentration of 1 mM was one of the best adsorption metal ions to bind fluorescein tagged 25-mer deoxyadenosine monophosphate oligonucleotides to SiNPs.
-This was assessed by centrifuging down these functionalized SiNPs and observing the green, fluorescent signal at the bottom of the tube.
-The Zn$^{2+}$ ion was further investigated due to it being more biocompatible compared to other metal ions studied \cite{Huang2022}.
-It was found that the density of DNA strands per SiNP plateaued at a 1 mM Zn$^{2+}$ concentration, with a 400 nM concentration of DNA giving a maximum loading capacity at this Zn$^{2+}$ concentration.
-This enables selective tuning for DNA adsorption and gives a greater range of loading capacity than conventional techniques \cite{Hilliard2002,Leidner2018}.
-This study did not carry out optical trapping of SiNPs, however it did provide a foundation for the method of functionalization used in this research.
+The process of DNA adsorption onto the surface of nanoparticles remains rarely studied\cite{Meng2018}.
+Metal ions are vital in living organisms, \and the regulation of biological processes \cite{Grazul2009} and as cofactors of DNAzymes \cite{Torabi2015}.
+One paper examined methods to functionalize silica nanoparticles with short fluorescein-tagged DNA strands using different metal ions as binding agents \cite{Huang2022}.
+They found that Zn$^{2+}$ ions from a ZnCl$_2$ solution at a concentration of 1 mM was one of the best adsorption metal ions to bind fluorescein tagged 25-mer deoxyadenosine monophosphate oligonucleotides to silica nanoparticles.
+This study did not carry out optical trapping of silica nanoparticles, however it did provide a foundation for the method of functionalization used in this research.

-The research presented here uses the method of particle preparation for release into the optical trap as shown in Fig.~\ref{fig1}.
-The additional step of sonication is used to reduce particle aggregation when released into the optical trap from the nebulizer.
+The research presented here uses the method of particle preparation for release into the optical trap in a vacuum as shown in Figure \ref{fig1}.
+The sonicator is used to reduce particle aggregation when released into the optical trap from the nebulizer.